AdaCore/why3/doc/vcgen.rst

      r

-Why3 issues a warning saying that the termination of the loop cannot be proved, and VC generated indeed contains the formula :code:`false` to prove.
-On the one hand, if the loop is effectively terminating, it is expected to have a :code:`variant` added n that loop.
-On the other hand, if a program like this is indeed intentionally not terminating, it is expected that its contract contains the clause :code:`diverges` that explicitates the non-termination.
+Why3 issues a warning saying that the termination of the loop cannot be proved, and the generated VC indeed contains the formula :code:`false` to prove.
+On the one hand, if the loop is effectively terminating, it is expected to have a :code:`variant`.
+On the other hand, if a program like this is indeed intentionally not terminating, it is expected that its contract contains the clause :code:`diverges` that makes the non-termination explicit.
 This exposition of potential non-termination is propagated to callers, e.g., if continuing the same example one writes